Sven-I-Am/PHP-Price-Calculator/README.md

       * we can now show which customer chose which product in a table format
       * we can also access the customer discounts
       * NEXT UP: write a `calculator` class to handle the calculations from the given data
+    * ### Step 5: calculate the discounted price
+      * so far we can calculate the discounted price based on customer discounts
+      * We still need to implement a model for the group discount calculations and then add that to the price calculator

 ## To Do